Back to Insights

 Quick Answer

-You can find government contracts before the RFP is published by monitoring five key pre-solicitation channels: agency procurement forecasts (published annually, providing 6-18 months of advance notice), Sources Sought and RFI notices on SAM.gov, public board meeting agendas and budget documents, pre-solicitation notices from contracting offices, and industry day events.
-Tools like Civic IQ automate board meeting monitoring across 50,000+ SLED agencies, while GovWin IQ tracks federal opportunities 12-48 months before the RFP.
+You can find SLED government contracts before the RFP is published by monitoring four key pre-solicitation channels: public board meeting agendas and minutes, annual budget and capital improvement plan documents, RFIs posted on state and local procurement portals, and pre-bid conferences.
+Civic IQ automates board meeting monitoring across 80,000+ SLED agencies, surfacing signals 6 to 18 months before a solicitation.
 The contractors who win are the ones who engage agencies during the planning phase, not the bidding phase.

-1.Why Finding Government Contracts Early Matters More Than Ever
+1.Why Finding SLED Contracts Early Matters More Than Ever

 By the time a government RFP is formally published, the outcome is often already tilted.
 Competitors who engaged the agency during its planning phase have shaped the requirements.
 They understand the evaluation criteria.
 They have relationships with the decision-makers.
 You are writing a proposal blind.

-According to Deltek’s analysis, 75% of federal opportunities tracked by GovWin IQ are identified before they appear on SAM.gov.
-For state and local markets, the gap is even wider: most SLED agencies don’t use a centralized portal at all.
-Buying signals are buried in board meeting minutes, capital improvement plans, and budget line items spread across thousands of jurisdictions.
+The gap is wide because most SLED agencies don’t use a centralized procurement portal at all.
+Buying signals are buried in board meeting minutes, capital improvement plans, and budget line items spread across the 90,000+ cities, counties, school districts, and special districts that make up the SLED market.

-This guide breaks down exactly how to find government contract opportunities before the RFP drops, covering both federal and SLED markets.
+This guide breaks down exactly how to find SLED government contract opportunities before the RFP drops.
 Whether you are a small business pursuing your first contract or an enterprise BD team scaling your government pipeline, these seven strategies will help you stop reacting to published solicitations and start positioning early.

-2.How Does the Government Procurement Timeline Actually Work?
+2.How Does the SLED Procurement Timeline Actually Work?

 Understanding the procurement timeline is essential for identifying where the early signals appear.
 Government purchasing doesn’t start with an RFP.
 It starts with a need, moves through planning and budgeting, then passes through several pre-solicitation stages before the formal request for proposals is ever published.

-Here’s a simplified version of the federal procurement timeline:
+Here’s a simplified version of the SLED procurement timeline:

 1. Agency identifies a need (12-24 months before award)